cooper/juno/doc/technical/api/user.md

 * __@args__: _optional_ (depending on the numeric), a list of arguments for the user numeric handler.

+### $user->simulate_numeric($const, @args)

+Like [`->numeric`](#user-numericconst-args), except instead of actually sending the numeric, return the data which would have been sent.
+This is useful for checking the length of what the base of a numeric reply will be so that the message byte limit is not exceeded.

 ### $user->handle_unsafe($data)

 Emulates that the user sent a piece of data to the local server.
 It is called